giogresio/Personal-Homelab/documentation/Resource-Allocation.md

 Note

-*The Hypervisor Server originally had 64GB RAM, however a motherboard DIMM slot went out and I ended up selling two of the sticks of 16GB to a friend who was in need of the memory due to the ongoing chip shortage*
+*The Hypervisor Server originally had 64GB RAM, however a motherboard DIMM slot went out and I ended up selling two of the sticks of 16GB to a friend who was in need of the memory due to the ongoing chip shortage.*